-Sitting in an isolated area of the vast Pacific Ocean, the fauna of New Zealand adapted independently giving rise to numerous flightless birds of which the most famous example is the still existing Kiwi.
-The now extinct Moa was a more impressive bird and died out somewhere in the 18th or 19 century.
+The fauna of New Zealand adapted independently giving rise to numerous flightless birds of which the most famous example is the still existing Kiwi.
+The now extinct Moa was a more impressive bird and died out somewhere in the 18th or early 19th century.
 Two species of moa were the tallest birds in the world.
 With necks outstretched they reached as high as 3.6 metres.
-These birds were a main food source for the Maori, but the birds couldn't reproduce quick enough.
-Once they were gone, the Haast Eagle followed.
-This eagle was the largest and most deadly aerial predator the world has ever seen.
+These birds were a main food source for the original inhabitants, but the birds couldn't reproduce quick enough to sustain their population.
+When the Moa became extinct the Haast Eagle followed.
+This eagle was the largest and most deadly aerial predator the world has ever known.
 They attacked and ate Moa and probably made fair game of the first humans too.

+New Zealand has more than unusual birds.
 The heaviest insect in the world still exists in New Zealand.
-Called 'weta', they are quite a sight to behold.
-WIth frightening appearance, these creatures existed even before dinosaurs.
+Called 'weta', they are frightening in appearance, but are relatively halmless.
+These creatures are ancient and existed even before dinosaurs.
 Another amazing creature is the tuatara.
 They are a unique species of reptile and the only existent species of its order remaining today.
 They are so ancient, that the creatures have body parts that baffle scientists as to their function.

 New Zealand fauna lived in one of the world's most biodiverse areas for flora.
 Forests are lush with a myriad of fern species from ground ferns to the highest fern tree in the world, the Black Fern.
 The most distant Palm tree from the tropics is the Nikau Palm of New Zealand.
 It grows as far south as the 43° latitude in the temperate zone.
 It is the world's only non-tropical palm.
 The Giant Kauri in the north of New Zealand has more volume of wood than any tree in the world.

-New Zealand was the last landmass to be discovered with humans occupation taking place somewhere between 950 and 1130 AD.
+Human occupation took place somewhere between 950 and 1130 AD.
 Polynesians were the first to settle these islands.
-The Maori were known for their navigational skills with their migration to New Zealand being recognised as one of the greatest maritime feats in human history.
+Named ' Maori' they were known for their navigational skills with their migration to New Zealand being recognised as one of the greatest maritime feats in human history.
 These Polynesians named the islands of New Zealand, 'Aotearoa', which means 'land of the long white cloud'.